Abhishek-2502/Github_Commit_Automation/README.md

 # Automated Git Commit Script

-This script automatically commits changes to a specified Git repository when your PC starts.
+This script automatically commits changes to a specified Git repository when your PC starts, helping to increase your contributions and maintain your daily streak.
 Follow the steps below to set up and use the script.

 ## Prerequisites